top of page

 MIDI-Based/Music Synced Attack Launching

-The central feature of BEATBox is centered around the music-synced attacks from the mischievous Caesura.
+The central feature of BEATBox is built around the music-synced attacks from the mischievous Caesura.
 These attacks are synced through a MIDI-based communication bridge between Ableton Live Suite and Unity using the MidiJack Unity plugin

 In-Depth Development Process